MathieuNlp/Sam_LoRA/README.md

 The best model has clearly a better understanding and answer the task of segmenting the rings.

 # Demo
-I did a gradio webui to test the best model on picked up images.
-I prepared a notebook to run the demo locally or in colab.
-Once loaded, you can upload you images and place 2 points that will form the prompt boundin box.
-Then, you can generate the mask.
+I did a gradio webui to test the models on picked up images.
+The rank will be the same as the one written in the configuration file.
+I prepared a notebook to run the demo.
 The demo can be launched by running the notebook:
 ```
    demo.ipynb
 ```
+Once loaded, you can upload your images and place 2 points that will form the prompt bounding box.
+Then, you can generate the mask.

 ## Results on some rings
 ![Demo1](./docs/images/demo1.png)
 *Demo example 1*